shoryukenpizza/WrathCombo/docs/Retargeting.md

 ## Use Cases for Retargeting

-Similar to how Wrath Combo was before `1.0.1.6`, Retargeting is primarily meant to remove a dependency of ours, and add a limited set of new features.\
+Similar to how Wrath Combo was before `1.0.1.6`, Retargeting is primarily meant to remove a dependency of ours and add a limited set of new features.\
 It isn't meant to be the solution for Wrath to have Redirect built into everything.

 It should be used:
-- Where Redirect/Reaction were required before.
+- Where Redirect/Reaction was required before.
 - Where you can add another action to a job's rotation that you could not before without targeting.
 - Where you would be applying beneficial effects to other players, and without targeting this would require the user to target who you were wanting the ability to be used on.\
-  (healing actions, but also think stuff like mitigating the main tank when off tanking)
+  (healing actions, but also think stuff like mitigating the main tank when off- tanking)

 ### When Retargeting should NOT be used

-Again, we do not want for Wrath Combo to be a "rotation plugin, but with Redirect baked in", we maintain the same stance of still expecting the user to target their enemy.
+Again, we do not want Wrath Combo to be a "rotation plugin, but with Redirect baked in", we maintain the same stance of still expecting the user to target their enemy.

 It should not be used:
 - When trying to use a hostile action that would normally be a non-targeted action as part of a rotation.
-    - Of course there may be exceptions (possibly for Hidden Features for getting aggro, for example), but this would be a path leading to Redirect just being baked into every aspect of Wrath, which is not a desirable goal.
+    - Of course, there may be exceptions (possibly for Hidden Features for getting aggro, for example), but this would be a path leading to Redirect just being baked into every aspect of Wrath, which is not a desirable goal.
 - When trying to provide a target for a beneficial effect that requires one,